IMOS-AnimalTracking/remora/README.md

 - extracting and appending these environmental data to animal movement data
 - interactively exploring animal movements in space and time

-Whilst the functions in re**mo**ra were primarily developed to work with acoustic telemetry data, with some minor data formatting, they will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).
+Whilst the functions in re**mo**ra were primarily developed to work with acoustic telemetry data, the oceanographic data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).

 ## Installation
 re**mo**ra requires R version > 3.5